Defining Course-Level Learning Outcomes

 OpenClose

-Step 1: Start with Your Course Purpose
+Step 1: Start with Your Course Purpose, Big Ideas, and Enduring Understandings

 Before writing objectives, review the big ideas and enduring understandings you identified when articulating your course purpose.
 Your learning objectives should help students develop these understandings.

-Big Idea: Environmental factors influence biological processes
+Big Idea from a 3rd year Biology course: Environmental factors influence biological processes

 Possible Objectives: